-Why buy the Acoustic Energy AE1 Active?
+You should buy the Acoustic Energy AE1 Active if…

-It would be a stretch.
 A pair of KEF Q350s teamed with a Rega Brio amplifier would get you most of the way there, but it’s arguable whether the KEF/Rega combo could match the AE’s verve and, well, brio.
 While both the KEFs and the Rega are extremely capable products in their own right, they won’t deliver that unity of sound of which the Actives are capable.

 What about other active speakers?
 Well, in terms of price the AEs are really only challenged by KEF’s little LSX pair.
 These offer extra functionality, but they don’t have the scale (or the attack or, again, the out-and-out verve) of the AE1 Actives.
 They’re not as adept and they’re not as wide-ranging in their talents.